 Once upon a time I saw a cute little sign that said “Gardening is the Slowest of the Fine Arts.”
 I had never thought of it that way, but isn’t that the truth?!
-I’ve always been creative, taking art classes all through my childhood, but in recent years my creativity has been channeled more through my gardens.
+I’ve always been creative, taking art classes throughout my childhood, but in recent years my creativity has been channeled more through my gardens.
 Where I used to paint with acrylics, I now paint with flowers.
 I’m not sure that they’ll ever be magazine-worthy, but I enjoy the process of choosing and arranging plants and watching them mature to see how I did.
 And that wait can be years!

 I love looking at plant catalogs, especially in early spring, and choosing new plants to add.
 Daylilies grow well here, so I’ve been adding more of them, choosing two to plant together that I think will complement each other.
 Hopefully, they’ll bloom the first year I plant them, but it may take longer for them to co-mingle like I envision.
 These two, Amish Patch Quilt and Purple de Oro, were chosen and planted together.